 Notes on the Geography of Greece: Hosios Loukas

-The monastery of Hosios Loukas, not far from Delphi but closer to Steiri, has an 11th century Byzantine church with spectacular mosaics, many of which survived the attacks of Crusaders, Turks, and Venetians, as well as decades of abandonment during the early 19th century.
+The monastery of Hosios Loukas, not far from Delphi but closer to Steiri, has an 11th century Byzantine church with spectacular mosaics, many of which survived the attacks of Crusaders, Turks, Venetians, and decades of abandonment during the early 19th century.

 The view from the monastery.
 Loukas, who was born in Kastri, the village that was on the site of Delphi, died here in 953.
 The church was begun soon after.